Concept - Villefranche - Eclectic Hillside Retreat

 Harmonious Provencal Elegance: A Transatlantic Retreat in Historic Villefranche-sur-Mer

-Nestled within the timeless charm of Villefranche-sur-Mer—a coastal gem between Nice and Monaco—this two-story villa apartment embodies the effortless fusion of Provencal serenity and eclectic sophistication.
-Designed for an American-Irish couple seeking a holiday home that bridges their transatlantic tastes, the project reimagines a historic 18th-century villa into a sanctuary of relaxed luxury, where marble floors gleam under Mediterranean light and garden terraces frame panoramic sea views.
+Concept Project: Nestled within the timeless charm of Villefranche-sur-Mer—a coastal gem between Nice and Monaco—this two-story villa apartment embodies the effortless fusion of Provencal serenity and eclectic sophistication.
+Designed for an American-Irish couple seeking a holiday home that bridges their transatlantic tastes, the project reimagines a historic early 20th-century villa into a sanctuary of relaxed luxury, where marble floors gleam under Mediterranean light and garden terraces frame panoramic sea views.

 A Tapestry of History: Villefranche-sur-Mer’s Enduring Legacy